benjamincjackson/unix_tips_etc/Bash/path.md

 ### Adding paths by editing `~/.profile`

-Edit the file `~/.profile` file to include the desired new path, for example, I wanted to add the path to the [vcflib](https://github.com/vcflib/vcflib) tools, so the relevant line in `~/.profile` changed from this:
+Edit the file `~/.profile` file to include the desired new path.
+For example, I wanted to add the path to the [vcflib](https://github.com/vcflib/vcflib) tools, so the relevant line in `~/.profile` changed from this:

 ```
 PATH="$HOME/bin:$HOME/.local/bin:$PATH"